Available for new clients

 In addition to the publication of the above book (see reviews below) and a number of fully referenced and peer reviewed journal articles, I have submitted several short papers for publication in this directory.
 These cover a range of clinical issues and outline the theoretical approach that I use in my work with individuals and couples.
 These articles are listed below and may be accessed by clicking on the respective title.
-I would emphasize, however, that regardless of the various theories that we, as therapists, hold dear and use to help understand the difficulties that our clients are experiencing, outcome research findings consistently show that it is the quality of the emotional relationship, or working alliance, created between therapist and client that is of paramount importance in aiding change and bringing about recovery from stressful life events.
+I would emphasize, however, that regardless of the various theories that we, as therapists, hold dear and use to help understand the difficulties that our clients may be experiencing, outcome research findings consistently show that it is the quality of the emotional relationship, or working alliance, created between therapist and client that is of paramount importance in aiding change and bringing about recovery from stressful life events.

 Reviews of The Silent Past and the Invisible Present: Memory, Trauma, and Representation in Psychotherapy